• Visitor Info

 Location / How to get there

-The North Shore coastline is located geographically on the north side of Oahu.
-If you look on the map, it stretches about 22 miles from Ka’ena Point to Kahuku Point.
+The North Shore is located on the northern side of Oahu.
+If you check out the map below, you'll see it stretches about 22 miles from Ka'ena Point to Kahuku Point.

 north shore oahu map tracing kaena to kahuku point

-From either Waikiki, downtown Honolulu, or the airport there are two ways to get to the North Shore:
+If you're coming from Waikiki, downtown Honolulu, or the airport, there are two main ways to reach the North Shore:

-1. The fastest route: Inland via the H1 and H2 freeways through the island's center, taking about 1 hour by car.
+1. The fastest route: Inland via the H1 and H2 freeways through the island's center.
+It takes about an hour by car.

-2. The scenic route: Through the East side, following the H-3 highway before driving along the coast on a two-lane road.
-This route can take double the time by car.
+2. The scenic route: Drive along the East side using the H3 highway, then follow the coast on a two-lane road.
+This route can take up to twice as long, but the views are incredible.

 Transportation options

-For exploring this side of Oahu, having a car is my top recommendation.
-Renting a car is quite affordable, or you can opt for a personal driver/guide for a more personalized experience.
+If you want to explore this side of Oahu, having a car is my top recommendation.
+Renting one is pretty affordable, or you can hire a personal driver/guide for a more personalized experience.

-Several tour bus companies are also available for large and smaller private groups offering a convenient way to explore the area.
+Several tour bus companies are also available for larger groups or private tours - a convenient way to see the area.

 P.S.
-Uber is not yet common or reliable on the North Shore.
-There are a few operators, but not many.
+Uber isn't very common or reliable here yet.
+There are a few drivers, but not many.

 Best time to visit

-• Summer: Summer brings calm ocean conditions, ideal for swimming, snorkeling, scuba diving, and fishing.
+• Summer: The ocean is calm, perfect for swimming, snorkeling, and scuba diving.

 girl sitting on surfboard in the ocean pointing to rainbow in the sky